uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/request-new-allocation.md

 #### Storage space

-Additional storage in the /project file system a PI can purchase if more storage than the initial 10 TB that the CARC provides to each PI for free is required.
+Storage space in the /project file system.
+CARC provides PIs up to 10 TB of space across projects for free, but more can be purchased if needed.

 ### Requesting an allocation